 What are Potential Problems with Using Joint Tenancy to Avoid Probate in Naples?

 There are some risks of using joint tenancy to avoid probate in Naples, including:

-• Unintended Consequences.
 Beneficiaries under your will may be unintentionally disinherited if you are not fully aware of Florida probate laws.
-A beneficiary will not inherit the property owned by joint tenancy unless they are one of the other joint tenants.
+A beneficiary will not inherit the property owned by a joint tenancy unless they are one of the other joint tenants.
 The joint tenancy with rights of survivorship trumps anything written in a will.

-• Loss of Control.
 If the property is a bank or brokerage account, one of the joint tenants can remove assets without the approval or even notification of the other owner.
-Additionally, a co-owner could prevent you from selling or borrowing against certain property.
+Additionally, a co-owner could prevent you from selling or borrowing against certain properties.

 Call A Naples Estate Planning Attorney

 If you have questions about joint tenancy, you should contact an experienced Naples estate planning attorney.
-The Naples lawyers at the Nici Law Firm are well versed in these issues.
 Contact our offices today at (239) 449-6150 or use our web form to set up a free consultation.